jgewirtzman/lai_wai/README.md

 The woody:leaf ratios presented here are preliminary estimates given that only two WAI values are currently available (one for tropical moist forests, one for all others).
 These values indicate that woody-to-leaf ratios vary among forest biomes, but more widespread WAI measurements will be necessary to characterize this variation precisely.
 The lowest ratios likely occur in herbaceous/non-woody biomes and the highest in xeric ecosystems, but WAI data do not yet exist for these vegetation types.

 ## Additional Literature Informing This Work
-Because the published manuscript is restricted to a 10-reference limit, the following works are provided here rather than cited in-text.
+Because the published manuscript is restricted to a reference limit, the following works are provided here rather than cited in-text.
 These studies informed the broader scientific framing of woody surface ecology, gas exchange, nutrient cycling, and forest structural complexity.

 ### Trace Gases
 1. Teskey, R. O., Saveyn, A., Steppe, K. & McGuire, M. A. Origin, fate and significance of CO₂ in tree stems. *New Phytol.* 177, 17–32 (2008).